Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Networks with -Close Measurements

-We now consider the implications of \eqref{eq:lyap}, which is also a constraint in the optimization program \eqref{eq:min_similar}.
-This equation characterizes all possible Gramians $\bar{W}_o$ that correspond to networks with $\epsilon$-close measurements.
-However, given a feasible $\bar{W}_o$, there can exist multiple values of $\bar{A}$, which translate to multiple candidate networks via the perturbation $\Delta$.
-We are interested in further analyzing this relationship.
-We leverage and extend techniques from \cite{FERNANDO_1981} to determine what perturbations $\Delta$ are consistent with a given $\bar{W}_o$.
-Specifically, we will explicitly show the dependence of $\Delta$ on the spectra of $\bar{W}_o$.
+We now consider the implications of \eqref{eq:lyap}.
+This equation characterizes all possible Gramians $\bar{W}_o$ that correspond to networks with $\epsilon$-close measurements to the original.
+However, given a feasible $\bar{W}_o$ there can exist multiple values of $\bar{A}$, which translate to multiple candidate networks via the perturbation $\Delta$.
+We extend techniques from \cite{FERNANDO_1981} to determine what perturbations $\Delta$ are consistent with a given $\bar{W}_o$.